Antique car: Antique era (before 1920)

 The era of antique cars actually covers a specific time period from the beginning up to 1920 or prior to World War I. The time period for antique cars includes the Veteran Era as well as the Brass era.

 Vintage Era

 The vintage era followed World War I from 1920 to 1930.
 There were over 500 automotive companies in 1910 but by the time of the Great Depression of 1929 only 60 had survived, and twelve years later there were fewer than 20.

 United Kingdom

 In the United Kingdom, the Brass era is split into two eras; the Veteran era and the Edwardian era.

 Veteran Era

 The veteran era includes cars produced before 1905.

 Edwardian Era

 The Edwardian era includes cars produced between 1 January 1905 and 31 December 1918.
 This is considered pre-World War One cars in the United States.

 Vintage Era

-The Vintage era is considered to cover cars made between 1918-1930.
+The Vintage era is considered to cover cars made between 1918 and 1930.